-I’m doubtful Congress will step in a third time and make online distributors like Aereo pay for retransmission.
+I’m doubtful Congress will step in and make online distributors like Aereo pay for retransmission.
 While the laws tilt in broadcasters’ favor, Aereo gives cable and satellite companies additional leverage since–if they have a protracted fight with a broadcaster–they can direct their customers to Aereo.
 TWC is, in fact, doing this in its current dispute with CBS.
 Since customers have an online option, no one needs to miss NFL preseason football or the latest How I Met Your Mother.
 Aereo is not an ideal solution, but it gives a cable or satellite provider another bargaining weapon.

 For several reasons, I think Congress may allow Aereo to proceed.
 First, with the variety of print, online, and television options consumers face today, broadcast programming is no longer a sacred cow.
 Congress, the FCC, and the tech and telecom industries are anxious to get more broadcasters off the air to make room for spectrum-hungry mobile technologies.
 That is the precise purpose of the pending incentive auctions.
 Broadcasters are a powerful group with compelling arguments for the status quo–they provide high-demand local news, sports, and weather, for instance–but many people are beginning to realistically imagine life without them.